elastisys/compliantkubernetes/docs/adr/0036-run-ingress-nginx-as-daemonset.md

-# Run ingress-nginx as a daemonSet
+# Run Ingress-NGINX as a DaemonSet

 - Status: accepted
 - Deciders: arch meeting